On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Well-separated nets

-It is obvious that the smaller $\kappa$ is, the better.
+For a fixed point set, a smaller value of $\kappa$ indicates better quality.
 The next lemma shows that, for $\kappa$-separated point sets, all the points are at least distance $(b-1)b^{-\kappa}/(2b)$ apart in the $\ell_{\infty}$ norm, which motivates the name ``$\kappa$-separated''.